-The Centre for Theatre, Dance and Performance Studies includes a Theatre Section (Drama) based on Hiddingh Campus and a Dance Section based on Lower Campus.
-Contact details for each section are included below under the heading for that section.
+The Centre for Theatre, Dance and Performance Studies includes a Theatre Section based on Hiddingh Campus and a Dance Section based on Lower Campus.

 The Little Theatre is the production house of the Centre for Theatre, Dance and Performance Studies.
 The Little Theatre is located on the Hiddingh Campus.